 How Do Brain Games Improve Memory?

-Moreover, the novelty and challenge inherent in many brain games stimulate curiosity and engagement, which are crucial for effective learning and memory consolidation.
-The more actively your brain participates in a task, the more robust its memory traces become.
+What’s more, the newness and challenge in many brain games spark our curiosity and keep us engaged, which are so important for really learning and remembering things.
+The more actively your brain participates in a task, the stronger those memories become.

 What Brain Games Are Best for Seniors?
 Categories and Examples